AbdallahBedir/the-movies/README.md

 ## Project setup

-1- craete _.env_ file with values like the following:
+1- create _.env_ file with values like the following:

 ```
 MARIADB_HOST=db  // `db` name is required to match service name in compose file